rht1419/VTU-result-automation-tool/README.md

 An automated system for fetching results from VTU (Visvesvaraya Technological University) using Playwright browser automation and a locally trained PyTorch model for CAPTCHA recognition.
 Includes a real‑time web interface with ultra‑fast batch processing.

 # Steps to follow to install in your system:
-1. Download & Extract: Unzip the vtu_results_automation_shareable.zip file
+1. Download & Extract: Unzip the file
 2. Run Setup: Double-click setup_wizard.bat
 3. Follow Prompts: They'll be asked for permission before each dependency installation
 4. Launch App: Use the desktop shortcut or double-click launch_app.bat